On Minimum Maximal Distance-k Matchings: Subclasses of -equipackable graphs

 \begin{corollary} Every graph in $\mathcal{R}_k$ is $k$-equipackable. \end{corollary}

-\begin{proof} It suffices to prove the claim for $k=1$.
-We know that for every $G \in \mathcal{R}_1$, the set of simplicial cliques partitions $V(G)$.
-Every maximum independent set of $G$ is bounded in cardinality by the number $t$ of simplicial cliques both from above (because every clique can contain not more than one vertex of an independent set) and from below (because if there exists a simplicial clique containing no vertices of an independent set, the simplicial vertex from the clique could extend the independent set). \end{proof}
+\begin{proof} We start by proving the claim for $k=1$.
+We know that for every , the set of simplicial cliques partitions $V(G)$.
+Let $I$ be any maximum independent set of $G$, and let $t$ be the number of its simplicial cliques.
+Then both (because every clique can contain no more than one vertex of an independent set) and (because if there exists a simplicial clique containing no vertices of an independent set, the simplicial vertex from the clique can extend the independent set).

+Now, if for , the claim of the theorem is implied by and thus by the 1-equipackability (well-coveredness) of $G^k$. \end{proof}

-Applying the structural characterization of corollary \ref{struct-rk} to line graphs, one can obtain a characterization of graphs with equal maximum distance-$k$ and distance-$2k$ matching sizes given in \cite{DistPack}.
+Applying the structural characterization of Corollary \ref{struct-rk} to line graphs, one can obtain a characterization of graphs with equal maximum distance-$k$ and distance-$2k$ matching sizes given by \cite{DistPack}.
 Corollary \ref{rautenbach-equi} implies that such graphs constitute a subclass of $k$-equimatchable graphs.

 \begin{corollary} Every graph with equal maximum distance-$k$ and distance-$2k$ matching sizes is $k$-equimatchable. \end{corollary}